Ministroke vs. regular stroke: What's the difference?

 When people use the term "ministroke," what they're really often referring to is a transient ischemic attack (TIA).

-A TIA is a temporary interruption of blood flow to part of the brain, spinal cord or retina, which may cause stroke-like symptoms but does not damage brain cells or cause permanent disability.
+A TIA is a brief interruption of blood flow to part of the brain, spinal cord or retina, which may cause temporary stroke-like symptoms but does not damage brain cells or cause permanent disability.

 TIAs are often an early warning sign that a person is at risk of stroke.
 About 1 in 3 people who has a TIA goes on to experience a subsequent stroke.
 The risk of stroke is especially high within 48 hours after a TIA.